imkiwa/SparseData/README.md

 # SparseData
-A Java implementation of sdat2img.
+A Java library that can convert system.new.dat to andorid ext4fs image.